MicrosoftDocs/dynamics365smb-docs/business-central/admin-users-profiles-roles.md

 The technical representation of a role is a profile.
 Profiles are collections of [!INCLUDE[d365fin](includes/d365fin_md.md)] users who share the same role.
 A Role Center is the entry point, or home page, for [!INCLUDE[d365fin](includes/d365fin_md.md)] that gives the user quick access to their daily tasks and displays various insights and key performance indicators about their work.

 On the **Profiles (Roles)** page, you create and manage profiles.
 Each profile has a card where you make various settings, such as the name of the role as users see it, which Role Center it uses, and whether users assigned the role can personalize their pages.
-You also initiate page customizations for the profile.
+Here, you also initiate page customizations for the profile.

 ### To create a profile

 ### To copy a profiles

 ### To customize pages for a profile
-You customize the workspace for a profile (role) so that all users that are assigned the related role will see the customized pages.
-As an administrator, you customize the role's workspace by using the same functionality as users when they personalize.
+You customize the workspace for a profile so that all users that are assigned the related role will see the customized pages.
+As an administrator, you customize the role's workspace by using the same functionality as users do when they personalize.
 For more information, see [Customize the Workspace for Profiles (Roles)](ui-personalization-manage.md).

 ## To clear users' personalizations
 Administrators can remove all personalization made by individual users, for example if an employee has changed role and no longer needs the personalizations.
 Clearing page personalization changes the page back to its original layout before any personalization was made.
 There are two ways to clear the personalizations that users have made to pages: using the **Delete User Personalization** page and using the **User Personalization Card** page.